starg33kertcg/TCG_Timer/README.md

 sudo ss -tlpn | grep ':80'
 ```

-***Receiving a "Logo upload failed." message when uploading a logo file or Nginx 413 (Request Entity Too Large) error***
+***Receiving a "File upload failed." message when uploading a new file or Nginx 413 (Request Entity Too Large) error***

-The file size of the logo you tried to upload is too large.
-The file size maximum is 1MB.
-Try reducing the size of the logo and try again.
+The file size of the file you tried to upload is too large.
+The file size maximum is 1MB by default with nginx.
+The setup.sh script should auto update this to 10MB.
+Try reducing the size of the file and try again or temporarily try a different file.

 ## Support
 Have questions?
 Submit your inquiries to starg33kertcg@gmail.com